The ME2100-System is a tethered in vivo

 recording system.
 It is the complete setup for anesthetized/head-fixed animals, including everything you need for your experiment.

 The system consists of a signal collector unit (MCS-SCU) for up to four headstages, which also contains a connector for up to four outputs for optical stimulation (optogenetics).
 The signal collector is connected via eSATA cable to the interface board.
 Up to two signal collectors can be connected to one MCS-IFB 3.0 multiboot interface board.
 Headstages have 32 recording channels plus ground and reference inputs.
-Amplifier, stimulators and A/D converters are all directly on the headstage, which allows low-noise, high quality data acquisition and impedance measuring.
+Amplifier, stimulators and A/D converters are all directly on the headstage, which allows low-noise, high quality data acquisition.

 The stimulator units can be connected by software command to any of the recording channels, or to a connector for an external stimulation electrode, which is also located at the headstage.
 Each of the 32 channels can be used for recording or stimulation, whereas 2 channels can be used for external stimulation electrodes as well.

 With a multifold ME2100-2-System up to two signal collectors can be connected to one interface board, thereby creating a system with 8 headstages for parallel recordings.

 - Sampling with up to 50 kHz per channel

 - Filter bandwidth adjustable via software